 Thanks Cheri and other staff of Chictopia, it’s like I said in my article about Chictopian changes it always takes a little time to embrace change, took me two days :) (stopped caring that much yesterdaymorning, you can see it in my chicblog, added a little note :D)

-ps: and now I’m off shopping in Antwerp and being curious about the next style icons :D (been checking and checking as I do every month… I’m sure about beware_of_my_heels, AmandaBrohman, fancytreehouse and chichichicjb… but we’ll see?posted almost 4 years ago
+ps: and now I’m off shopping in Antwerp and being curious about the next style icons :D (been checking and checking as I do every month… I’m sure about beware_of_my_heels, AmandaBrohman, fancytreehouse and chichichicjb… but we’ll see?posted about 4 years ago

 Thank you for your response, Cheri!
 Like Angie, I’ve calmed down a little since the EIU changes were first announced.
 I’m actually looking forward to seeing what it will be like, and already have a series of new article ideas up my sleeve (think vintage clothing!)
-Do you know when the editorial calendar will be released?posted almost 4 years ago
+Do you know when the editorial calendar will be released?posted about 4 years ago

 I don’t contribute to EIU as much as the others on this thread, but I agree with Annebeth.